iiasa/accelerator_service/README.md

    * **Warning:** Docker Desktop on Windows has issues with building and Wine.
    * On Linux, success has been had with Rancher desktop.

+## Services

 For development work, at a minimum run the frontend, backend, scheduler, TiTiler, and MinIO.

-Copy `.env*` files under root directory and remove `.sample` suffixes.
+To set up the services, copy `.env*` files under root directory and remove `.sample` suffixes.
 Subsequently customize each as per below.

 ### `.env`